mayanksamadhiya12345/Login-Registration-Form-using-C-/README.md

 </ul>

 # Found a Bug?
-If you found an issue or would like to submit an improved verison of this project, please submit an issue in the issue tabs above.
+If you found an issue or would like to submit an improved verison of this project, please ping me here <strong>mayanksamadhiya@12345@gmail.com</strong>.